 9. LA VENENCIA

-La Venencia is a place where you will feel like time has stopped inside of the bar and the vibe immediately embraces you there.
-It is rather an old-school bar with a few bar stools and tables inside.
-The popularity of this place dates back to the Spanish civil war when Hemingway was a frequent customer of La Venencia.
-The place only serves sherry from the barrels; the whole place is full of wooden furniture and decorations.
-Unfortunately, they don’t like taking pictures here by guests – so no photos if you don’t do it secretly!
-Come here especially for their variety of sherry wines and snack on some nibbles such as their delicious chorizo, olives or simple get a platter to accompany your wine!
+La Venencia is one of those bars where you feel like time has stopped while you are inside.
+It is an old school bar with only a few bar stools and tables inside.
+The popularity of this place dates back to the Spanish civil war and Hemingway was one of their frequent customers.
+They only serve sherry from barrels and the whole place is full of wooden furniture and decorations.
+Come here especially for the drinks and enjoy them with their selection of tapas and appetizers like chorizo, olives, and platters!
+Also, they are pretty strict about photos, so you will have to leave your phone in your bag and enjoy the moment!

 Address: Calle Echegaray 7